 6. The drinks are cheap and the Schanigärten are plentiful

-Compared to other capital cities, the drinks are cheap in Vienna, and there are restaurant and cafe gardens everywhere where to enjoy summer drinks and good times.
-Also, a special feature of this city are the restaurant and cafe gardens hidden away in the Höfe (courtyards) of buildings.
+Compared to other capital cities, the drinks are cheap in Vienna, and there are restaurants and cafe gardens everywhere where to enjoy summer drinks and good times.
+A unique feature of the city is the restaurant and cafe gardens hidden away in the Höfe (courtyards) of buildings.

 7. Messy Döner, or Käsekrainer while sitting some random spot in the city after a night out?
 One of the best feelings in the world.

-8. Rooftops get sexy.
+8. The rooftops of the city get sexy.
 Well, rather the things you’re doing on those rooftops get distinctly more exciting.
-From chilling on a friend’s sketchy rooftop to chilled drinking at a rooftop bar, there’s nothing quite like a Vienna rooftop in summertime
+From chilling on a friend’s sketchy rooftop to chilled drinking at a rooftop bar, there’s nothing quite like a Vienna rooftop in the summertime

 9. Who needs a beach when you have the Danube river?!

 There is a feeling of freedom in Vienna during summer, because of the river running through it.

 A lot of the river and the banks that line it has a wildness about it where you can feel like it’s just you and nature, whether you’re escaping there after work, or spending a day by the waterside.
 But even the places that see a merging of an urban and natural setting make for great spots to escape (and enjoy) the summer heat.
 The Donau is an underrated feature of Vienna that has a large part to do with what makes this such an awesome summer city.

 10. It also has beaches!
 Dozens of landlocked beach bars!